thefrontside/microstates/README.md

 # State

-State is an object graph that is lazily constructred from Microstate's type and value.
+State is an object graph that is lazily constructred from a Microstate's type and value.
 It mirrors the structure of the Microstate type that was used to create it.

 ## Building state

-State is built from the root of the microstate down one child at a time as your application reaches for that state.
-The constuction of the state is done lazily which allows recursive data structures. `class` types are instantiated from their JavaScript classes.
+State is built from the root of the Microstate down, one child at a time, as your application reaches for that state.
+The constuction of the state is done lazily which affords the use of recursive data structures. `class` types are instantiated from their JavaScript classes.

-Let's consider a fairly deep data structure,
+Let's consider a fairly deep data structure:

 ```js
 class App {